 1. Python is Interpreted

-Programming languages are generally devided into two categories – interpreted languages and compiled languages.
+Programming languages are generally divided into two categories – interpreted languages and compiled languages.

-Compiled languages are those (e.g. Java) where sourcecode is compiled using compiler into executable instructions beforehand.
+Compiled languages are those (e.g., Java) where sourcecode is compiled into executable instructions beforehand.
 Later these complied instructions can be executed by the runtime environment.

-Interpreted languages are those when the intermediate compilation step is not applied and source code can be directly fed to the runtime environment.
-Here, source code to machine code translation occurs at the same time as the program is being executed.
+Interpreted languages are when the intermediate compilation step is not applied, and we can directly feed source code to the runtime environment.
+Here, source code to machine code translation occurs simultaneously as the program is being executed.

 2. Python is Simple

-Python was mainly developed for emphasis on code readability, and its syntax allows programmers to express concepts in fewer lines of code.
+Python was mainly developed to emphasize code readability, and its syntax allows programmers to express concepts in fewer lines of code.

 As a rough measurement of simplicity based on available keywords in the language, Python 3 has 33 keywords, and Python 2 has 31.
 By contrast, C++ has 62, Java has 53 keywords.